 One of the more common issues that people associate with multiple sclerosis is trouble walking.
 When I talk to people who don’t know a lot about the disease, that’s one thing they often bring up.
 They know that many folks with MS can end up limping or using a cane or even a wheelchair.
-Few understand why though.
+Few understand why, though.
 Today I want to tackle one of the many reasons that those of us with MS can have trouble walking: foot drop.

 What is foot drop?

 Foot drop (some people refer to it as “drop foot”) is a symptom where those with MS have weakness in the muscles that flex the ankle.
 By now, you know that in MS, the lining around our nerves gets attacked by our own immune system, so the signals from our brain to other parts of our body don’t always get to where they are going in a timely manner or at all.
 This “weakness” we talk about with foot drop is actually when the signal from the brain that says “lift the front part of your foot” doesn’t make it.
-My brain says “take a step” but my body only gets part of the instructions.
+My brain says “take a step,” but my body only gets part of the instructions.1

-Foot drop can have a significant impact on your day-to-day
+The significant impact on your day-to-day

 As you might imagine, even though this is a small area to have trouble with, it’s pretty significant.
 Trying to walk with this condition can be incredibly hard.
 When someone with foot drop walks, their toes tend to catch the ground because they can’t move them out of the way.
-Foot drop is often one of the symptoms that leads to falls, so it can be extremely dangerous.
+Foot drop is often one of the symptoms that leads to falls, so it can be dangerous.
 One of the instinctive ways those of us with foot drop end up countering the problem is by trying to raise our knees higher to help our feet clear the ground.
 Not only does this look very awkward, but it can lead to muscle injuries and also contribute to fatigue.
 It may not seem it, but that’s a lot of extra and unnatural work to try to walk.
-That’s one reason I know that if I have to walk too much, I’m going to be extra worn out the next day.
+That’s one reason I know that if I have to walk too much, I’m going to be extra worn out the next day.1

-Most people don't notice foot drop
+Most people don't notice it

 Foot drop is one of those symptoms that, while not invisible like cog fog or mood swings, is still only visible if you are really looking for it.
-If someone isn’t staring at my foot when I walk or if I’m not raising my knee or using a cane then chances are people won’t notice it.
+If someone isn’t staring at my foot when I walk or if I’m not raising my knee or using a cane, then chances are people won’t notice it.
 That is, until I stumble or fall.
 And chances are, you’ll never see the toll it takes on me from a fatigue standpoint of trying to walk around with it.